Weight Watchers Recipe of the Day: Easy Stovetop Ratatouille

-Not Ratatouille, the movie (though it was delightful)!
+Not Ratatouille (affiliate link), the movie (though it was delightful)!

 I crave it each summer when all the vegetables required to make it - eggplant, tomatoes, onion, bell peppers, and zucchini - are plentiful and full of flavor.

 It's one of the most delicious ways I know to bump up my intake of 0 Points fresh vegetables.
 (Ratatouille is naturally low in calories since its mostly vegetables.)

-Just this morning I was thinking about it, putting together the ingredient list in my head, as I was making my way over to More Time at the Table and discovered Alyce’s post for version of ratatouille.
+Just this morning I was thinking about it, putting together the ingredient list in my head, as I was making my way over to More Time at the Table and discovered Alyce's post for her version of ratatouille.

 It's a sensational side dish for chicken or fish, a tasty topping for toasted bread, pasta or polenta, and a fabulous filling for omelets and crepes.
 Or try it as a base for poaching eggs.

-There are lots of different ratatouille recipes, some are roasted, some are baked and others are simmered on the stovetop or in the slow cooker - so feel free to make it whatever way suits you best.
+There are lots of different ratatouille recipes, some are roasted, others are simmered on the stovetop or in the slow cooker - so feel free to make it whatever way suits you best.
 Many traditional ratatouille recipes are fussier than this one, suggesting that you cook each vegetable separately.